Under-Eye Slugging Ruined My Skin. This Is What Experts Want You To Know

 What can you do to minimise under-eye wrinkles and fine lines?

 If retinoids aren't for you, vitamin C also has collagen-boosting properties and can help brighten dark tones under the eyes.
-Try Super Facialist Vitamin C + Brighten Dark Circles Eye Cream, £14, or if you have a little more to spend, Drunk Elephant C-Tango Multivitamin Eye Cream, £55.
+Try Murad's Vita-C Eyes Dark Circle Corrector, or if you have a little more to spend, Drunk Elephant C-Tango Multivitamin Eye Cream.

 Advertisement

 Lastly, look out for an eye cream containing peptides, which are essentially proteins that help rebuild collagen to strengthen and plump up skin.
-R29 rates Olay Regenerist Collagen Peptide 24 Eye Cream Without Fragrance, £34.99, and Biossance Squalane and Peptide Eye Gel, £42.
+R29 rates Olay Regenerist Collagen Peptide 24 Eye Cream, and Biossance Squalane and Peptide Eye Gel.